 Google’s patent involving trust rank weighs how reputable people are who provide annotations, or labels, for web sites, which might help boost the rankings of pages in search results for particular queries.

-In this part of the series, I’m going to look more deeply at why the Aggregating Context Data patent challenges the first assumption that I noted above – a search engine avoiding relying on information from external resources -in this case, people with expertise on specific vertical topics.
+In this part of the series, I’m going to look more deeply at why the Aggregating Context Data patent challenges the first assumption that I noted above – a search engine avoiding relying on information from external resources -in this case, people with expertise in specific vertical topics.

 External Information from Trusted Experts

-When someone creates a custom search engine for a web site or on a specific topic, and they go through the effort of creating a detailed context file for that search engine, there’s a good chance that they have some level of expertise about the sites and topics that they include in their custom search engine.
+When someone creates a Google custom search engine for a web site or on a specific topic, and they go through the effort of creating a detailed context file for that search engine, there’s a good chance that they have some level of expertise about the sites and topics that they include in their custom search engine.